Memset/sftpcloudfs/README.md

 The server supports large files (over the 5GB default) by splitting the files in parts into a *.part* subdirectory and using a manifest file to access them as a single file.

+With storage-policy parameter, you can restrict user access to a single policy.
+If no name is specified, the default policy is used (and if no other policies, defined Policy-0 is considered the default).

 Please check the example configuration file for further details.